Structures (band)

 Structures (stylized as STRUC/TURES) is a Canadian metalcore band from Toronto, formed in 2009.
-Their current line-up consists of guitarists Spyros Georgiou and Brendon Padjasek, who also performs vocals, and drummer Andrew McEnaney.
+Their current line-up consists of guitarists Spyros Georgiou and Brendon Padjasek, who also performs vocals and bass, and drummer Andrew McEnaney.
 They have released two studio albums: Divided By (2011) and Life Through a Window (2014).
 After reforming in 2021, they released an EP titled None of the Above.

 History

 Early years and All of the Above (2009–2010)

 The band was formed in early 2009 after vocalist Nick Xourafas, guitarist Spyros Georgiou and bassist Spencer MacLean, who previously played in a band called Charity's, met guitarist Brendon Padjasek and drummer Andrew McEnaney, both in other bands from Toronto and founded the band Structures with them.
 On April 6, 2010, the band released their debut EP All of the Above, which they had produced themselves and distributed independently.
 In October, they went on tour across Canada with bands such as Abandon All Ships, Woe, Is Me, and Liferuiner.
 They performed their EP tracks "Encounter" and "In Pursuit Of".